msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

 +++
 categories = ["github-actions"]
 date = 2021-01-02T00:00:00Z
-description = "GitHub Actions is a power CI/CD platform that can do a lot more than your traditional CI systems.
+summary = "GitHub Actions is a power CI/CD platform that can do a lot more than your traditional CI systems.
 Here's some tips to get you started with exploring its true potential." slug = "github-actions-tips-tricks" socialImage = "/uploads/actions_social.webp" tags = ["tips and tricks", "schedules", "jobs", "workflows"]